naputami/used-car-ecommerce-db/readme.md

 USING(car_id)
 INNER JOIN users u
 USING(user_id)
-WHERE u.name = 'Ajimin Prasetya'
+WHERE u.name = 'Ibrani Usada'
 ORDER BY a.post_date DESC;
 ```
 Output: